simonrowe/AI-With-Spring-Student-Files/LabInstructions/Lab 10 RAG OpenAI.md

 Let's jump in.

 ---
-**Part 1 - Obtain an AWS Account, Set Credentials, Enable Bedrock Models**
+**Part 1 - Establish an OpenAI Account**

-If you have not already done so, follow the instructions in the **Lab Setup guide** _Signup Process for Amazon / Bedrock_ section to setup an AWS Account, IAM User, set credentials in your local environment, and enable Bedrock models.
+If you have not already done so, setup an account with OpenAI.
+The instructions are in the **Lab Setup** document.

 ---
 **Part 2 - Setup the Project**

-1. Open the _/student-files/lab9-rag-aws_ project in your IDE.
+1. Open the _/student-files/lab9-rag-openai_ project in your IDE.
 The project should be free of compiler errors at this point.
 Address any issues you see before continuing.

 2. Find the TODO instructions.
 Work through the TODO instructions in order!